markvoelker/blog/content/posts/2016-04-06-defcore-and-project-teams.md

 There are a couple of scenarios in which this happens:

-1. **API iteration.** Sometimes it's simply a matter of more than one version of an API beingavailable: for example, in the Liberty release one could generate a token by talking to the Keystone v2 API (which was designated as SUPPORTED) or the Keystone v3 API (which was marked CURRENT).
+1. **API iteration.** Sometimes it's simply a matter of more than one version of an API being available: for example, in the Liberty release one could generate a token by talking to the Keystone v2 API (which was designated as SUPPORTED) or the Keystone v3 API (which was marked CURRENT).
    Two API's usually have separate tests, and all versions of the API might